Ludwii/DataEngineeringWS23/exercise_Looker_Studio/2_report_creation/solution/readme.md

   1. Create a new Report
        1. Log into [Google Looker Studio](https://lookerstudio.google.com/).
         > signed into google account
-       2. Create a new report and select the data source that was prepared in excercise `../1_data_setup`.
+       2. Create a new report and select the data source that was prepared in exercise `../1_data_setup`.
            > Click on "Create" and select "Report" in [Google Looker Studio](https://lookerstudio.google.com/)
            >
            > a new report is shown in the Google Looker Studio [Report Menu](https://lookerstudio.google.com/navigation/reporting)